 Sunderland’s brightest and best youngsters were recognised for their achievements last night in a glittering ceremony at the Stadium of Light.

-The annual Young Achievers Awards, organised by Together for Children, celebrate the bravery, talent and positive contribution children and young people have made to the lives of their families, communities and the city.
+The annual Young Achievers Awards, organised by Together for Children, celebrate the bravery, talent and positive contribution children and young people have made to the lives of their families and communities.

-This year’s Overall Winner was Chantelle Beaney, 14, from Houghton, who took home the award after picking up the Academic Achievement Award earlier in the evening.
+This year’s Overall Winner was Mohammed Adel Nassir, 16, from Hylton Castle, who took home the award after picking up the Sport Award earlier in the evening.

-The Right Worshipful Mayor of the City of Sunderland, Councillor Doris MacKnight, who presented Chantelle with her award, said: “All of our winners tonight should be hugely proud of their achievements and I’d like to extend my congratulations to them all.
+The Mayor of the City of Sunderland, Councillor David Snowdon, who presented Mohammed with his award, said: “All of our winners should be hugely proud of their achievements and I’d like to extend my congratulations to them all.

-“I was delighted to present the award to Chantelle, who has made such fantastic strides in her education.
-She thoroughly deserves to be recognised for her achievements and I wish her the very best for the future.”
+“I was delighted to present the award to Mohammed, who has triumphed despite a really challenging start and I wish him the very best for the future.”

-Sue Carty, Acting Chief Executive of Together for Children, said: “The awards are a fantastic opportunity to hear the stories and achievements of our city’s young people.
-As a company, our vision is to ensure children are kept safe from harm and have the opportunity to fulfil their potential.
+Jill Colbert, Chief Executive of Together for Children, said: “The awards are a fantastic opportunity to hear the stories and achievements of Sunderland’s young people.
+As a company, our vision is to ensure children have every opportunity to fulfil their potential.
 Judging by the success stories we have heard tonight, I’m confident these young people have bright futures ahead.”

 The Young Achievers Awards, which are open to anyone aged between eight and 20 and are nominated by the public, crowned winners and highly commended across 10 categories.

-This year's award sponsors were Gentoo, R&B Group, Wearside Orthodontic Centre, Everyone Active, Sunderland College, Sunderland Carers’ Centre, Sunderland Council and Sun FM.
+This year's award sponsors were Gentoo, Sunderland City Council, R&B Group, Everyone Active, Sunderland Carers’ Centre, Sun FM and Sunderland College.